-4 U.S. International Trade Commission.
+3 U.S. International Trade Commission.
 Andean Trade Preference Act: Impact on U.S. Industries and Consumers and on Drug Crop Eradication and Crop Substitution.
 Seventh Report 1999.
 Publication No. 3358, September 2000. p.
 34.

 In addition to trade volume, another indicator of ATPA's possible effects is change in the composition of ATPA imports.
-Figure 1 contrasts the composition of U.S. imports from ATPA countries between 1994 and 1999.
-Because 1994 is the first full year all four countries participated, it provides a base for comparison since it is unlikely to reflect large changes in the trade composition due to ATPA given that insufficient time had passed for industries to have responded fully.
-The year 1999 was chosen to reflect the most recent annual trade data.5
+Figure 1 contrasts the composition of U.S. imports from ATPA countries between 1994 and 2000.
+Because 1994 is the first full year all four countries participated, it provides a base for comparison since it is unlikely to reflect large changes in the trade composition due to ATPA given that insufficient time had passed for industries to have responded fully.4 righte 1.
+0.0.
+Imports from ATTA countries by Froduct Categor